Tier1Coder/InstallingGamesRetroPie-SSH-/README.md

 2) Download FileZilla -> https://filezilla-project.org/
 3) Open it.
 4) Open Site Manager (left top)
-5) Put the Host adres and username.
+5) Put the Host adress and username.
 Then connect.
 If your Raspberry Pi has a password you have to type it down.
 Once that, you will be connected.

 You can get the "Host" adress after pointing the Wi-Fi Icon on your RPI's desktop.